foursquare/qgis-plugin/README.md

 ## Using the plugin

 User can export any vector data format that is [supported in QGIS](https://docs.qgis.org/3.16/en/docs/user_manual/working_with_vector/index.html) and the data can be in any known coordinate reference system as it is automatically reprojected (to EPSG:4326) during export.

 Layer geometries and styles are exported in to a single JSON configuration file, which can then be imported to Unfolded Studio or kepler.gl.

 Before opening the plugin, users add their datasets to QGIS in the normal way (see e.g. [QGIS tutorials](https://www.qgistutorials.com/en/)), perform some data processing tasks if necessary and add cartographic styling for the vector layers.

-After the user is satisfied with their result and the plugin has been installed, the `Unfolded Map Export` plugin can now be opened under the *Plugins* tab in QGIS.
+After the user is satisfied with their result and the plugin has been installed, the `Unfolded` plugin can now be opened under the *Web* tab in QGIS.
 It opens a new window, which lets the user control the map export process.

 ![Main plugin dialog](docs/imgs/main_dialog.png)